 - (Note: The FLSA makes a special exemption for individuals who volunteer for a state or local government agency and for individuals who volunteer for humanitarian, religious, charitable, civic purposes to non-profit organizations.)

 Internship participation and academic credit are not mandatory for CSULB College of Business students.
 However, some employers do require academic credit as a condition of an internship and CBA-493 can fulfill this requirement.
 Other students may choose to take CBA-493 as an elective.
 CBA-493 is a variable one to three unit, pass/fail course.
 Domestic students must register for the full three units.
 International students may register for one unit if they desire, but an international student planning to petition to substitute CBA-493 for a Marketing or IB elective must register for the full three units.
-CBA-493 is offered fall, spring and summer session.
+CBA-493 is offered fall and spring.
 If a student begins an internship after registration is closed, the student may request permission from the course instructor to take the course in the next available session.
 If academic credit is required as a condition of the internship, it is the student’s responsibility to get the intern employer’s approval to take the course post-internship.
 Questions on how to enroll can be answereed in CBA-493, or send an email to email@example.com.

 About CBA/COB 493